Skip to Content

 #1 – Buy a BIGGER backpack (ignore what they say)

-Some travel packing hacks you read online are rubbish.
+Some travel packing tips you read online are rubbish.
 One that comes to mind is buying a small backpack that forces you to only carry the essentials.

 Bad idea.